What is a standard operating procedure (SOP) and how to write it

 And for us here at Tallyfy, this comes with no surprises.

-Our customer success stories are full of business-growing results achieved by writing and maintaining standard operating procedures for performing business tasks in one place.
+Organizations that take this approach consistently report business-growing results by writing and maintaining standard operating procedures for performing business tasks in one place.

 So, is your business growing?